 According to the relevant provisions of the Drug Administration Law of the People’s Republic of China, we have decided to suspend the import of chlorphenamine maleate from Supriya Lifescience starting today.

-Our drug regulatory authorities at the Customs from each port have stopped to issue the import clearance forms for it.
+Our drug regulatory authorities at the Customs from each port have stopped issuing the import clearance forms for it.

 State Food And Drug Administration

 March 17, 2020

 This is not the first time the SFDA has suspended the API import from other countries.